dmritrekker/trekker/doc/source/manual/trekker.rst

               -output OUTPUT.vtk

 **-dontDiscretizeFod** Turns of FOD discretization.
-For faster tracking, trekker by default will discretize the FOD on a sphere (using 2076 points for symmetric functions and 1004 points for asymmetric functions). *dontDiscretizeFod* option is ignored if FOD is provided as a spherical function instead of using spherical harmonic coefficients.
-Because for this case, trekker first does the spherical harmonics expansion and then discretizes the FOD in trekker's own grid.
+For faster tracking, trekker by default will discretize the FOD on a sphere (using 2076 points for symmetric functions and 1004 points for asymmetric functions).

 **-algorithm <either \"ptt C1\" or \"ptt C2\">** Trekker implements C1 and C2 continuous versions of the parallel transport tractography algorithm.
 Default: ptt C1.